reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 The filtered list does not affect the original list, unless we assign it to that (like we're doing here).
 The ()-> notation in the 'filter' method is called Lambda expression.

 Functional Interfaces: An interface with only one abstract method is a Functional Interface.
-Let's see how we can define one.
+Let's see how we can define one:

 ```java
 @FunctionalInterface